dentarg/auth0-blog/_posts/2016-11-01-building-universal-apps-with-nextjs.markdown

 ## Enter Next.js

 **[Next.js](https://github.com/zeit/next.js/)** is a small framework that is built on top of React, Webpack and Babel.
-It was created to enable easy creation of server-rendered React applications. **Next.js** saves you time and effort because it ships with features out of the box that caters for server-rendering of JavaScript applications.
+It was built to enable easy creation of server-rendered React applications. **Next.js** saves you time and effort because it ships with features out of the box that caters for server-rendering of JavaScript applications.
 These features include the following:

 * Hot code reloading
 * Automatic transpilation and bundling(using babel & webpack)